Understanding Today’s Customer Journey & Competence

 A small change in positioning can help guests understand how influential direct booking is to supporting local businesses.
 Just as Black Friday and Small Business Monday illuminate online and local shopping efforts, emphasize how direct booking puts more money into the local economy and impacts the quality of their stay.
 Many consumers are unaware of the high commission rates online travel agencies collect and would book directly with you solely for this reason.

 Make sure to display how much the customer can save by booking directly.
 If they’re booking for one night, show them a per night savings.
-If they’re staying longer, give them a lump sum for the duration of their stay.
+If they’re staying longer, give them a lump sum for the duration of their stay, or provide information on how booking directly can help support local communities or businesses.
 This technique can be combined with creating a sense of demand and urgency if booking within a specific timeframe to drive them to act quickly.

 When booking direct and reducing clicks we can’t just stop looking at the experience once your visitors leave your website.
 We also have to explore where we can optimize the experience when they leave your site and visit your associated booking engine.
 It is important to carefully explore the user flow and navigation of your booking engine system to ensure it too limits users clicks and isn’t cluttered with unnecessary and wasted steps.
 Often, they will be willing to work with you on customizing shortcuts and other approaches that simplify the booking process.
 By demonstrating proactive attention to detail and customer service, your guests are likely to hold you in high regard and be willing to pay for that extra convenience online because they believe you’ll execute that same level of commitment on property.